-This Project Selection Policy is used by the CRCOG Transportation Committee to guide the project selection process for CRCOG's member municipalities for the Local Transportation Capital Improvement Program (LOTCIP).
-The CTDOT LOTCIP Guidelines (March 2019) and LOTCIP CRCOG guidelines (November 2018) are used to administer the overall program.
+The project selection policy is used by the CRCOG Transportation Committee to guide the project selection process for the Local Transportation Capital Improvements Program (LOTCIP).
+The policy guidelines are used to select projects from the proposals submitted by CRCOG's member municipalities.